chiched/chiched-cc10-project.continuous-delivery-vue-a/readme.md

 The information will include:

-- address
+- Address
-- phone and fax number
+- Phone and Fax number
-- highway and exit number
+- Highway and the Exit Number
-- if it's a truck stop or travel shop
+- The Type of Rest Stop
-- number of parking spaces
+- Number of Parking Spaces
-- number of Def lanes
+- Number of DEF (Diesel Exhaust Fluid) lanes